Driving Biological Projects

 University of Oregon

-The Doe Lab studies Drosophila central nervous system development, and to need to trace neurites in order to calculate metrics like branching and volume; currently this is only possible to the degree of accuracy needed with manual tracing.
-We are working to automate the segmentation process using deep learning techniques.
+The Doe Lab studies central nervous system development in Drosophila, and is interested in tracing neurites to calculate metrics like branching and volume.
+Currently, this is only possible to the degree of accuracy needed with manual tracing.
+We are working to automate the segmentation of 3D images of neurites using deep learning techniques.

 Mary Harrington